We also sport boulder’s only

 Housed a disco , a couple restaurants and a pub.
 (Anybody else remember The library pub?)

 This is the new Riverside Boulder.
 We’re breathing life into one of Boulder’s most mysterious and beloved landmarks.
 There’s a lot going on in here, but its best if you think of it as a sort of extension of your living room.
-Come in for coffee in the morning, stay and work a little while at Fuse Co-Working, pick up a sandwich from the Riverside Cafe, and enjoy your lunch on the patio nestled right along Boulder Creek.
-If you stay ’till happy hour you can enjoy a cocktail in the Agora Events space while you dream up your next big event.
+Come in for coffee in the morning, stay and work a little while in our co-working space, pick up a sandwich from the Riverside Cafe, and enjoy your lunch on the patio nestled right along Boulder Creek.
+If you stay ’till happy hour you can enjoy a cocktail in the Events space while you dream up your next big event.
 With rotating musicians performing throughout the week, the Riverside is truly “Boulder’s home on the creek.”
 Stay tuned for Boulder’s first full service “nose-to-tail” restaurant opening this fall.